oils-for-unix/oils/doc/hay.md

 ### Locating Errors in the Original `.hay` File

-The Oil interpreter has 2 flags starting with `--location` that give you control over error messages.
+The YSH interpreter has 2 flags starting with `--location` that give you control over error messages.

-    oil --location-str 'foo.hay' --location-start-line 42 -- stage2.oil
+    ysh --location-str 'foo.hay' --location-start-line 42 -- stage2.ysh

 Set them to the values of fields `location_str` and `location_start_line` in the result of `SHELL` node evaluation.